OCTO-Marketing/octo-react/README.md

 The Website is currently live @ [octo.asuc.org](https://octo.asuc.org/)

-Due to technical limitations, we are keeping the code and the deploy on two separate repos.
+Due to technical limitations, we are not able to build directly from the repo.
+Instead, we are using two separate branches for the ready-to-deploy build and the code.

-The React repo is available [here](https://github.com/OCTO-Marketing/octo-react) under the OCTO-Marketing team.
+The React branch is available [here](https://github.com/asuc-octo/octo-website/tree/dev).

-The deploy repo is avilable [here](https://github.com/asuc-octo/octo-website) under the asuc-octo team
+The deploy branch is avilable [here](https://github.com/asuc-octo/octo-website).

 ## About the Website